-Our Board of Directors currently consists of eight members who are divided into three classes with staggered three-year terms.
+Our Board of Directors currently consists of nine members who are divided into three classes with staggered three-year terms.
 Our bylaws permit our Board of Directors to establish by resolution the authorized number of directors, and nine directors are currently authorized.
 Any increase or decrease in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of an equal number of directors.
+As previously announced, on April 18, 2024, Justin Wender, a Class I Director, informed the Company that he will resign from the Board, effective as of the date of the 2024 Annual Meeting.
+The Company thanks Mr. Wender for his dedicated Board service.
+Effective upon Mr. Wender's departure, the size of the Board will be eight members.

-Nominees for Class II Directors
+Nominees for Class III Directors

-Two candidates have been nominated for election as Class II directors at the 2023 Annual Meeting for a three-year term expiring in 2026.
-Upon recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has nominated Debra Bradford and John Rincon for election as Class II directors.
+Three candidates have been nominated for election as Class III directors at the 2024 Annual Meeting for a three-year term expiring in 2027.
+Upon recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has nominated Robert Lisy, Adam Godfrey and Michael Purcell for election as Class III directors.
 Biographical information about each of the nominees is contained in the following section.
 A discussion of the qualifications, attributes and skills of each nominee that led our Board of Directors and the Nominating and Corporate Governance Committee to the conclusion that he or she should continue to serve as a director follows each of the director and nominee biographies.

-If you are a stockholder of record and you sign your proxy card but do not give instructions with respect to the voting of directors, your shares will be voted FOR the election of Mr. Rincon and Ms. Bradford.
-Each of Mr. Rincon and Ms. Bradford has accepted such nomination; however, in the event that a nominee is unable or declines to serve as a director at the time of the 2023 Annual Meeting, the proxies will be voted for any nominee who shall be designated by the Board of Directors to fill such vacancy.
+If you are a stockholder of record and you sign your proxy card but do not give instructions with respect to the voting of directors, your shares will be voted FOR the election of Messrs.
+Lisy, Godfrey and Purcell.
+Each of Messrs.
+Lisy, Godfrey and Purcell has accepted such nomination; however, in the event that a nominee is unable or declines to serve as a director at the time of the 2024 Annual Meeting, the proxies will be voted for any nominee who shall be designated by the Board of Directors to fill such vacancy.
 If you wish to give specific instructions with respect to the voting of directors, you may do so by indicating your instructions on your proxy card.
 If you are a beneficial owner holding your shares in street name and you do not give voting instructions to your broker, bank or other intermediary, that organization will leave your shares unvoted on this matter.